Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 Solution: Client A inserts the file again

 Scenario: Client A changes a file, client B changes the same file
-Solution: Client A inserts the local version of the file with a deconflicted name by adding 'CONFLICT and the date and time as suffix
+Solution: Client A inserts the local version of the file with a deconflicted name by adding 'CONFLICT' and the date and time as suffix
 Example: foobar.txt and foobar_CONFLICT_2015-10-23_19:33:23.txt